 Two seats of aristocratic families in Lower Austria

-are therefore also the ideal sites to experience falconry: at the Falkenhof Rosenburg
+are the ideal sites to experience falconry.
+At Rosenburg Castle

 , eagles, buzzards, falcons and even vultures demonstrate their flying skills, and the castle museum features an exhibition on the history of falconry.
 Waldreichs Castle